 Your car insurance should say that you are able to drive another car with the owner’s permission.
 This is normally referred to as third-party only.

 If your insurance doesn’t say this, then you might not be liable to do a test drive.
 Ask the seller what insurance they have.
 If the seller has their own insurance, they might be able to extend it to allow you to test drive.
-You also might be able to ask your insurer for temporary comprehensive cover, which should cover the test drive.
+You could also use temporary car insurance, to cover the test drive and the drive home.

 You need to check the V5C logbook to understand the basics of the car history, including any previous owners and information about the current owner.
 If the person selling you this car doesn’t have the same name or address then this could mean that the car is stolen or not theirs to sell.